ISO 13919 Weld Quality Classification

 - Polishing: For cosmetic applications or further processing

-- Stress Relief: Heat treatment to reduce residual stresses
+- Stress Relief: Heat treatment may reduce residual stresses when compatible with the material and specification

 - Peening: Shot or laser peening to introduce compressive stresses